 You open your mail to find a letter saying you may be able to get help paying for the costs of Medicare.
 It appears to be from the Social Security Administration (SSA) …but is it for real?
 Here’s what you need to know.

 Is this letter a scam?

-No. Every year in May and June, SSA sends letters (example below and the full letters here) to people with Medicare who may be eligible for two money-saving programs that can help them afford their prescriptions and health care costs.
+No. Every year in May and June, SSA sends letters (see example below and on SSA’s website) to people with Medicare who may be eligible for two money-saving programs that can help them afford their prescriptions and health care costs.